 So the first point is that if your husband is grandiose, his only distress is YOU and your unwillingness to be happy for him.
 To accept the rules he lays down about how to be in this marriage.
 To admire him.
-Appreciate his good qualities.
+To appreciate his good qualities.
 Support his desires and support him.

 Your overwhelming unhappiness isn’t enough.
 You have to be unwilling to live with the status quo.
-Otherwise you have no power.
+Otherwise, you have no power.
 You have no ability to change this man.
-If you willing to accept this unfair arrangement between the you of you, it will go on and on and on forever.
+If you’re willing to accept this unfair arrangement between you, it will go on and on and on forever.

 If you enter couples therapy, appreciate the fact that if you’re not offended, and willing to do something about it, it will not change.

 Tables are turned, and instead of it being about what their husbands have done, the argument changes to what’s wrong with THEM for objecting.
 “Your nose is too sensitive.”

-He has bad breathe and he thinks it’s a natural odor.
+He has bad breath and he thinks it’s a natural odor.
 You don’t want to kiss him, and he thinks you’re sexually uptight.
 Whatever he believes about his noxious behavior, he’s losing your respect, and maybe his marriage and family, and he’s got no clue.

-Not only is he in no distress (except the distress you cause him by your unhappiness...), but he has distorted judgment.
-He's going to deny, normalize, or minimize the impact that his destructive behavior is having on you.
-He will deny that he even has the power to hurt you.
-"If you don't like my drinking/drug use/unemployment/refusal to do childcare/sex with other women/rudeness then ignore it.
-Stop beating me up!
-Don't focus on it.
+Don’t focus on it.
 Stop making such a big deal about it!
 Lighten up!
 Let it go!
 Accept it!
-Can't you see how unhappy you make me continuing to harp on it?
-You are ruining a good thing we have..."
+Can’t you see how unhappy you make me continuing to harp on it?
+You are ruining a good thing we have…”